 The Outdoor Warning System consists of seven sirens strategically located throughout the city.
 In the event of activation, the siren will sound for three minutes.

-When the sirens are activated, the public should turn their radio dials to 96.1 FM for information as to the nature of the activations.
+When the sirens are activated, the public should listen to local radio, television, or the National Weather Service for information as to the nature of the activations.
 Do not call 9-1-1.
 The 9-1-1 operators need to keep the phone lines open for emergencies.
 There is no “all-clear” signal or sound given over the siren system.
-The 96.1 FM radio station will broadcast the “all-clear” signal.

 When will our Outdoor Warning System be activated?